The Best Bivy Sack Review

 The most weather resistant models we tested are the four-season OR Alpine and the Black Diamond Big Wall Hooped Bivy, both of which are made entirely with waterproof materials and can be completely closed up in the nastiest winds and storms.
-The MSR AC model and the REI Minimalist also are constructed with waterproof materials but have openings that can't be closed completely, which reduces their water resistance score and makes them best suited to lighter rain situations.
+The MSR AC model is also constructed with waterproof materials but has openings that can't be closed completely, which reduces the water resistance score and makes it best suited to lighter rain situations.
 The OR Bug Bivy, though it has a waterproof bottom, is the only model which provides only protection from insects, and should only be used in fair weather.

 Like all camping shelters, the way it is used can affect weather resistance.
 When possible, picking higher ground or a clearing under a tree, will add a bit of extra weather resistance from the natural environment, avoiding pooling water in a nasty deluge.
 Always check the trees overhead for dead limbs, or "widow-makers," which can break off dangerously (especially in a storm).

 A good bivy should be a lighter camping option than a tent with the equivalent protection.
-A few of the lighter weight models have extra bug netting in key locations instead of shell fabric in order to shave some ounces (such as the REI Minimalist)– something a camper in a very wet and cold environment may not appreciate.
+A few of the lighter weight models have extra bug netting in key locations instead of shell fabric in order to shave some ounces- something a camper in a very wet and cold environment may not appreciate.
 Also, an additional tent pole like the ones included with the four-season models (OR Alpine and BD Big Wall) might add a few ounces that just aren't needed if the top is to remain mostly open in dry conditions.
 Care should be taken to make sure your choice isn't too lightweight that it sacrifices the protection and comfort you desire.
-T

-The REI Minimalist is the lightest weight model we tested, weighing less than a pound.
-The MSR AC deserves an honorable mention here, given that at 16 oz it is only one ounce heavier than the REI Minimalist, yet offered better performance in every other metric.
+The lightest is the MSR AC at 16 oz.
 The heaviest is the OR Alpine, weighing 2 pounds, which is still far lighter than a standard backpacking tent.

 Many bivy sack users feel that small packed size is one of the key features they seek.
 Extra bulk in a pack often can't be afforded and, more than just the weight, the packaged size of the product can determine whether it is appropriate for the next trip or simply a large inconvenience that will get left at the car.
 The models that include separate tent poles can have the long obstructive sticks stored elsewhere (perhaps on the outside of a pack or along the inside wall) so that the bivy inside the stuff sack can be crammed into any available spot in a pack.
 By dropping down from a tent to a smaller bivy, you might be able to save up to 5 liters of space, allowing for a smaller pack overall or room for other essential gear.

 We measured each product when packed up in its (usually provided) stuff sack.
 Some of the models had poles that could be added to the same stuff sack or stored in your pack separately.
-The MSR AC offered the smallest packed size of all the products tested, with the REI Minimalist coming in a close second place.
+The MSR AC offered the smallest packed size of all the products tested.
 The BD Big Wall was the largest.

 Ventilation in bivies can be a tricky thing.
 Just like any piece of waterproof gear, the better a sack protects you from rain and weather, the less it breathes.
 How well a bivy ventilates and how much condensation builds up inside is a huge factor in its value and performance.